jannymongkol/video-moment-retrieval/README.md

    - Ensure the data is structured as described below.

 ## Expected Data and Prediction Folder Structure
+Both Data and Prediction Folders are git-ignored, but are required for running this project.
 ```
 video-moment-retrieval/
 └── data/